rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 6. Once it’s uploaded and installed, click 'Activate'.
 7. In the dashboard, click on 'pages' then add a new page.
 Call it 'Web Notes' or 'Annotations' or something similar.
 8. Shaffer has created a 'shortcode' that tells Wordpress to go over to Hypothes.is and grab the latest information.
 So, in the text of your new page (in the editor window, make sure to click the 'text' button or else this won't work), enter the shortcode that will grab all of your public annotations: `[hypothesis user = 'kris.shaffer']` where you remove the `kris.shaffer` and put in your own Hypothes.is username.
 9. Hit the 'Publish' button.
 Wordpress will report that the page has been published and give you a link to it; click on this link to see your new always-updating list of annotations!
 Of course, if you haven't made any public annotations yet, nothing will display.
-Go annotate something, then come back and reload the page.
+Go annotate something, then come back and reload the page, but remember to annotate using [our HIST3814o group](https://hypothes.is/groups/886ipqWe/hist3814o).

 ### GitHub